marcusgia2505/classsExGameInstructions/docs/Elements.rst

 show element
 	Always display element or only if stage is activated.

+count
+	Participants are counted all together (or per treatment / role / group).

 .. note:: If you provide a numeric input as variable, classEx plots all numeric inputs from the stage in the pie chart.
 This only makes sense if you ask for percentages (which add up to 100%).
 For an example see the game Ricardian equivalence in the macroeconomics folder.